saucelabs/sauce-school/codelabs/Module1_SauceConnect.md

 <!-- ------------------------ -->
 ## 1.02 Setup and Run Sauce Connect Proxy

 [Sauce Connect Proxy](https://wiki.saucelabs.com/display/DOCS/Sauce+Connect+Proxy#:~:text=Sauce%20Connect%20Proxy%E2%84%A2%20is,or%20behind%20a%20corporate%20firewall.) is software that enables you to establish a secure connection between applications hosted on an internal server and the Sauce Labs virtual machines (such as Jenkins) or real devices that are used for testing.
+In this lesson you will learn to:
+* Download and start a proxy tunnel
+* Stop a running proxy tunnel
+* Understand how shared tunnels are used

 #### Video
 [Set Up Sauce Connect Proxy](https://youtu.be/cpBcGeZ_wQU)